nealbarshes-protocols/nealbarshes-protocols.github.io/OrientationResidentsFellows/index.md

 <br>
 <hr>

+## Practical information to review on Day 1

 ### iMed consents

 Here's a brief (3 minute 19 second) video primer on avoiding common errors in using iMed for informed consent: